BOAT BUYING TIPS (1) – What makes a good aluminium boat?

 The same principle applies with trailer boats.
 There are very high-quality boats on the market and there are very poor-quality boats – and everything in between.

-Beware of boat manufacturers making big, unsubstantiated claims in glossy brochures.
+Beware of boat manufacturers making big, unsubstantiated claims in glossy brochures – and particularly on social media!
 An important piece of advice for those setting out to buy a new boat… a high price tag is no indicator of good quality and performance.